Non 'Consensus' Scientists:

 William J.R.
 Alexander, Ph.D.
 Professor Emeritus of Biosystems Engineering, University of Pretoria, South Africa

 William M. Briggs, B.S.
 Meteorology and Math, M.S.
 Atmospheric Science, Ph.D.
-Statistics, Cornell University, USA
+Statistics, USA

-Willie Soon, Ph.D.
+Willie H. Soon, Ph.D.
 Astrophysicist, Harvard-Smithsonian Center for Astrophysics, USA

 Wolfgang Thüne, Ph.D.
 Geography, Germany